Jurassic Park (franchise): InGen

 International Genetic Technologies, Inc. (InGen) is the fictional company responsible for cloning the dinosaurs.
 According to the novels, it is based in Palo Alto, California, and has one location in Europe as well.
 (Note: As described in the novels.)
 Nevertheless, most of InGen's research took place on the fictional islands of Isla Sorna and Isla Nublar, near Costa Rica.
 (Note: As described in the films, Jurassic Park and The Lost World: Jurassic Park.)
 While the first novel indicated InGen was just one of any number of small 1980s genetic engineering start-ups, the events of the novel and film revealed to a select group that InGen had discovered a method for cloning dinosaurs, which would be placed in an island theme park attraction.

 InGen was well established in the first novel as the entity behind the park, but for simplicity the first film emphasized the Jurassic Park brand.
 The InGen name is visible in the film — on computer screens, helicopters, etc. — but is never spoken.
 InGen's corporate identity is more prominent in the second film.
-By the time that Jurassic World takes place, InGen and all its intellectual property have been absorbed by the Masrani Global Corporation.
-After Masrani Global Corporation went defunct, it is revealed in Jurassic World Rebirth, that pharmaceutical company ParkerGenix had obtained InGen's files and dinosaur tracking systems for their agendas.
+By the time that Jurassic World takes place, InGen and all its intellectual property have been subsidized by the Masrani Global Corporation.
+After InGen went defunct, it is revealed in Jurassic World Rebirth, that pharmaceutical company ParkerGenix had obtained InGen's files and dinosaur tracking systems for their agendas.

 Beacham's Encyclopedia of Popular Fiction describes InGen as comparable to other "sleazy organizations".
 Other sources reference the company's receiving a baby T. rex (in The Lost World: Jurassic Park) as an allusion to other exploitative entrepreneurs depicted in the 1933 film King Kong.
 Ken Gelder describes InGen as "resolutely secretive", like the tax firm in John Grisham's 1991 novel The Firm.